jmwohl/Openframe-JSClientDocs/source/index.md

 > <i class="fa fa-chevron-circle-up"></i> Pick your favorite programming language

-Geocodio is a geocoding service that aims to fill a void in the community by allowing developers to geocode large amounts of US addresses without worrying about daily limits and high costs.
+Geocodio is a geocoding and reverse geocoding service that aims to fill a void in the community by allowing developers to geocode and reverse geocode large amounts of US addresses without worrying about daily limits and high costs.

-Our pricing structure is simple, you get the first 2,500 queries per day for free and after that you are charged $0.001 per query (yep, that's $1 per 1,000 geocoding queries).
+Our pricing structure is simple: you get the first 2,500 queries per day for free and after that you are charged $0.001 per query (yep, that's $1 per 1,000 geocoding queries).
+This applies to all users.

 We provide a simple RESTful API, with a base url at `http://api.geocod.io/v1/`.